kevinh091/DrawCoop/README.md

 ## !!
 No node_module folder here, use your own by linking it or just copy paste it into the same fold as READ.md You will need express, p5.js and socket.io.

+game/main/main.component.ts has the canvas logics.

+You need to run the drawing server
+The drawing server uses port 3001 by default. run 'node server.js' and 'ng serve'

 ## Development server